jcho3435/tankbot/README.md

     <li>Install everything in requirements.txt (use a venv if desired)</li>
     <li>Install <a href="https://dev.mysql.com/downloads/installer/">MySQL</a>.
 Ensure the user is using mysql_native_password.</li>
     <li>Set up .env</li>
-    <li>Run all scripts in /scripts for up to date data from the wiki - if data in /data is already up to date, then this step can be skipped</li>
+    <li>Run all scripts in /scripts for up to date data from the wiki - if data in /data is already up to date and database is already set up, then this step can be skipped</li>
     <li>Run main.py</li>
 </ol>